IBM/ignition/docs/user-guide/creating-a-driver.md

 You will need Python3 and Pip to complete this guide.

-On some Linux distributions you will need to also installed `python3-dev`.
+On some Linux distributions you will need to also install `python3-dev`.
 Make sure you install the version which matches your Python version, in most cases the following is suitable:

 ```
 sudo apt-get install python3-dev